fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/fusiontime-events.md

 ### `itemsAdded`

-This event is triggered when new row(s) are added to a data table in the DataStore.
+This event is triggered when new row(s) are added to aDataTablein the DataStore.

 > The sender argument contains the newly added rows, and the table `ID` of the `DataTable` in which the rows were added.